Omokiti/github_article/Index.md

 ![GitHub Image](images/github.jpg)

 # Introduction
- In this article, we will learn about GitHub, what is GitHub, why GitHub is important, the difference between Git and GitHub, the difference between GitHub Desktop and GitHub CLI, and also how to do some basic commands such as clone, pull request and commit.
+ GitHub is an important tool to learn as a developer.
+By the end of this article, you will learn about GitHub, what is GitHub, why GitHub is important, the difference between GitHub and Git as well as the difference between GitHub Desktop and GitHub CLI, and also how to carry out some basic commands such as clone, pull request and commit.

 ### What is GitHub
  GitHub has a lot of definitions but I like to define it as an online storage that can be used for storing your code and tracking your code, but there is more to GitHub than that.

-We will be going with the definition from [liveaboutdotcom](https://www.liveabout.com/what-is-github-and-why-should-i-use-it-2071946).
+I will be going with the definition from [liveaboutdotcom](https://www.liveabout.com/what-is-github-and-why-should-i-use-it-2071946).

 > GitHub is a hosting site where developers and programmers can upload the code they create and work collaboratively to improve it.
 A defining feature of GitHub is its robust version control system.
 The version control lets coders tweak software—potentially fixing bugs or improving efficiency—without affecting the software itself or risking the experience of any current users.

-### Why GitHub?
+### Why GitHub

 There are a lot of advantages that GitHub offers such as;